Singapore, Hong Kong look to cool not kill property markets

 NEW STEPS IN HONG KONG

-Still, Leung is likely to shy away from further tightening while he gauges the impact of previous steps to rein in prices in one of the world's costliest property markets.
+Leung shied away from further tightening while he gauges the impact of previous steps to rein in prices in one of the world's costliest property markets.

 Those moves, including a 15 percent tax on foreign buyers, had a big impact on sales in November and December, when some agents reported a drop of more than 40 percent in transactions.